i-c-stratigraphy/guide/pages/magn.md

 **6. Magnetostratigraphic polarity-reversal horizons and polarity-transition zones**
 Magnetostratigraphic polarity-reversal horizons are surfaces or thin transition intervals across which the magnetic polarity reverses.

-Where the polarity change takes place through a substantial interval of strata, of the order of 1 m in thickness, the term &quot;magnetostratigraphic polarity transition-zone&quot; should be used.
+Where the polarity change takes place through a substantial interval of strata, of the order of 1 m in thickness, the term "magnetostratigraphic polarity transition-zone" should be used.
 Magnetostratigraphic polarity-reversal horizons and polarity-transition zones provide the boundaries for magnetostratigraphic polarity units.

 ### C. Kinds of magnetostratigraphic polarity units